-In this great example, borrowed from Ogden, Minton and Pain we can see what happens when our nervous system becomes activated in either hypo or hyper arousal.
+In this excellent example, borrowed from Ogden, Minton and Pain we can see what happens when our nervous system becomes activated in either hypo or hyperarousal.

-Certain coping or regulating behaviors become understandable if we do not know how to deactivate our nervous system.
-Ask yourself, when I am in hypo arousal, what behaviors that are not good for me, do I find myself doing?
+Certain coping or regulating behaviours become understandable if we do not know how to deactivate our nervous system.
+Ask yourself, when I am in hypo-arousal, what behaviours that are not good for me, so I find myself doing?
 Am I abusing lots of caffeine or stimulants?
-When I am in hyper arousal or ON, am I abusing alcohol, or other depressant to help calm me down?
+When I am in hyperarousal or ON, am I abusing alcohol, or other depressants to help calm me down?
 Am I using food to help calm me?
-We may also be driven by addictive behaviors when our nervous system is in hypo or hyper arousal.
+We may also be driven by addictive behaviours when our nervous system is in hypo or hyperarousal.
 Gambling, sex, and shopping are other examples.

-For more information on this please read Sensorimotor Psyhotherapy.
+For more information on this, please read Sensorimotor Psychotherapy.
 Interventions for Trauma and Attachment by Pat Ogden and Janna Fisher.